Equine anatomy from the seminiferous tubules to the ductus deferens.

 After 57 days on the spermatogenesis assembly line, spermatozoa are produced at the lumen.
 They roll off the assembly line in that process known as spermiation.
 Adjacent to each assembly line, there is another assembly line, slightly ahead of behind the line in question.
 The presence of one assembly line being slightly ahead or behind an adjacent assembly line along a seminiferous tubule forms a sequence known as the spermatogenic wave.
 This concept is illustrated in figure 22.

+The reason for the existence of a spermatic wave is not clear and to the author's knowledge, seldom addressed.
+It has been suggested that spermatogenic waves reflect be the inability of a single tubule cross section to accommodate continual spermatogenesis, preventing tubular clogging.
+However the author has recorded very long sections of synchronous stages in the seminiferous tubules in rats, putting that suggestion into question.
 Bear in mind however, that the cross sectional area of a tubule increases as square of its radius therefore it is more efficient to supply nutrients to the contents of a small cross section than a larger one and intermittent spermatogonial division allows for a small tubule cross section.
-Finally, smaller tubule cross sections are geometrically more advantageous compared to large cross sections in terms of total spermatozoa production within a given volume of testes.
+Finally, smaller tubule cross sections are geometrically more advantageous compared to large cross sections in terms of total spermatozoa production within a given volume of testes. |

 Each stage of spermatogenesis is only visible for as long as the shortest cell stage in that section of the tubule.
 As mentioned earlier, diplotene is a very rapid transition, so any stage containing cells in diplotene is visible for very short time and consequently form a small proportion (about 3%) of all the tubule cross sections in a testis cross section By contrast a stage containing both pre-leptotene and pachytene spermatocytes persists for longer.
 Therefore this combination is seen in about 16% of all tubule cross sections.
 It happens to be stage VIII.
 See figure 20.